No0ne/ps2pico/README.md

 # ps2pico
 USB keyboard to PS/2 interface converter using a Raspberry Pi Pico

+WORK-IN-PROGRESS
+(final version will be written in Rust https://github.com/No0ne/ps2pico-rs)

 # Usage
 Copy `ps2pico.uf2` to your Pi Pico by pressing BOOTSEL before pluggging in.